lynnlangit/learning-cloud/README.md

 # Which Cloud Vendor?

-Picking one or more cloud vendors is a key choice when adoption public cloud services.
+Picking one or more cloud vendors is a key choice when adopting public cloud services.
 The global market trends (shown below) can be seen as a starting point for you.

 ![Trends](https://github.com/lynnlangit/learning-cloud/blob/master/images/trends.png)